 With a structural model of the sector, it is possible to evaluate non-marginal increases in the jet fuel tax and recalculate the equilibrium outcomes in each market.
 Panel (a) in Figure 2 shows that social welfare decreases under a low or medium SCC.
 Hence, no positive optimal tax exists when the SCC is \$50 or \$200.
-In a high SCC scenario, the optimal tax is approximately $$107/ton\ CO_2$ , corresponding to a jet fuel tax increase of \$1.39/gallon.
+In a high SCC scenario, the optimal tax is approximately \$107/ton $CO_2$ , corresponding to a jet fuel tax increase of \$1.39/gallon.
 At about a third of the marginal damage, this optimal tax is much lower than the standard Pigouvian tax prescription of \$300.

 To motivate the mechanisms driving the optimal tax level, panel (c) in Figure 2 decomposes welfare variations into private surplus and external damages.
 The marginal damage avoided is analogous to the social benefit of a carbon tax, whereas the marginal loss of SRPS is analogous to the MAC (in terms of private welfare).
 Note, however, that these marginal values are presented in terms of tax level changes rather than emissions.
-This panel shows that other market distortions lead to a high marginal loss of SRPS.
-If damages are low relative to SRPS losses, as in the case of low and medium SCCs, social welfare decreases as the tax increases.
-When marginal damage is higher than the marginal SRPS loss at the baseline, the optimal tax is found at the intersection of these curves-the standard marginal cost equals marginal benefit result.
+This panel shows that market distortions lead to a high marginal loss of SRPS.
+If damages are small relative to SRPS losses, as in the case of low and medium SCCs, social welfare decreases as the tax increases.
+When the marginal damage is higher than the marginal SRPS loss at the baseline, the optimal tax is found at the intersection of